rndnet/core/README.md

   and set values:
   - Fullchain cer full file path
   - Certificate key full file path

+  If you have RnDnet server helm source and you wont use them then say "n" on question "Install from helm package (y) or from helm sources [any]?".

 2. Go to this target directory
 3. Modify files with valid settings
-    - install.sh - database connection rules, rabbitmq connection string, mail server params and others.
+    - install.sh - database name, database port, database connection rules, rabbitmq connection string, mail server params and others.
     - values.yaml - host aliaces and multiline database connection rules

 5. Run  `./install-dry-test.sh` for check settings.